sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/generic_rule.md

 sidebar_label: Generic Rule
 sidebar_class_name: Generic Rule
 keywords: ["cloud", "rules", "generic"]
-description: This rule is used to perform Transforms.
+description: This rule performs transforms.
 slug: /docs/rules/cloud-rules/generic-rule
 tags: ["Rules"]
 ---

 ## Overview

-This rule is used to perform Transforms.
+This rule performs transforms.

 ## Execution

-- **Cloud Execution** - This rule executes in the IdentityNow cloud, and has read-only access to IdentityNow data models, however it doesn't have access to on-premise sources or connectors.
+- **Cloud Execution** - This rule executes in the IdentityNow cloud, and it has read-only access to IdentityNow data models, but it does not have access to on-premise sources or connectors.
 - **Logging** - Logging statements are currently only visible to SailPoint personnel.